 All of us are, in actuality, eager to receive praise and have our hard work recognized by our peers.
 So getting the chance to hear exactly what the specific skill or task we demonstrated was can be valuable in ensuring we’re able to repeat it again in the future.

-Go on — go give a compliment to someone who deserves it!
+Go on — go give a compliment to your coworker who deserves it!